Samuel-DEVULDER/PictOric/README.md

 Just copy [PictOric.lua](./PictOric.lua) wherever you want (possibly inside the share/grafx2/scripts folder).

-If you intend to use it in command-line, add the appropriate exes (convert and luajit) next to the lua script.
+If you intend to use it in command-line, add the appropriate exes (`convert` and `luajit`) in your path or next to the lua script.

 *Notice*:
 * Windows exes are available in the tools/winb32 folder.
 Standalone `conver.exe`can also be found inside [that installer](https://imagemagick.org/download/binaries/ImageMagick-7.0.10-10-Q16-x64-static.exe).